Doublevil/JmdictFurigana/README.md

 This resource is distributed under the same licence as JMDict (Creative Commons Attribution-ShareAlike Licence).

 ## Release notes

+2.2 (2020-08-22):
+- Fixed [issue #12](https://github.com/Doublevil/JmdictFurigana/issues/12): added some special readings.
+This release is very minor (it only has about 60 more entries in the Jmdict, and a few hundred in the Jmnedict).

 2.1 (2019-07-24):
 - Implemented [issue #11](https://github.com/Doublevil/JmdictFurigana/issues/11): the project now also outputs a json file with data presented in an alternative way, which should make it a lot easier to parse.
 Both formats will continue to be supported.
 Thanks, fasiha.